RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 ## Upgrading Nodes

-Upgrading the nodes' software requires installing the [RS installation package]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on all of the machines on which RS is installed.
+Upgrading the software on a node requires installing the [RS installation package]({{< relref "/rs/installing-upgrading/downloading-installing.md" >}}) on all of the machines on which RS is installed.